vicolachips44/nwjs-knockout-boilerplate/README.md

 to build the distrib folder just type `grunt` in root folder

-The you can try the builded version by doing:
+Then you can try the builded version:

 ```sh
 nwbuild -r distrib/